ESN-Buddy-Program/.github/profile/README.md

-# 🌏 ESN Buddy Program
+# 🌏 ESN Groningen - BI Committee

-Welcome to the ESN Buddy Program GitHub organization! 🎉 Here, we’re all about helping incoming international students feel at home by connecting them with friendly local buddies.
+Welcome to the ESN Groningen - BI Committee GitHub organization! 🎉 Here, we’re all about helping incoming international students feel at home by connecting them with friendly local buddies.
 Our mission?
 To foster new friendships, encourage cultural exchange, and build a supportive community that feels like family from day one. 🌈🤝

 ## About the ESN Buddy Program 💬